Scientists used a 3D printer to create the world's smallest boat

 (CNN)Researchers have created the world's smallest boat, measuring just 30 micrometers in length, so small it could sail down a human hair.

-Using an electron microscope, a team from Leiden University constructed the vessel as part of research into potential designs for vehicles that could travel inside the human body, for example to administer medical treatments.
+Using an electron microscope and a high resolution 3D printer a team from Leiden University imaged and then constructed the vessel as part of research into potential designs for vehicles that could travel inside the human body, for example to administer medical treatments.

 It is a tiny copy of the "Benchy" boat, a test structure often used to test the effectiveness of 3D printers.